-- In a dry, well ventilated, protected area (1A, 1B). - In an area where temperatures do not fall below freezing (e.g., garage, basement, shed, closet). - At least 3 feet from large metal objects or appliances as these items may interfere with the signal consistency (1C).
+- In a dry, well ventilated, protected area (1A, 1B). - In an area where temperatures do not fall below freezing (e.g., garage, basement, shed). - Secured to a stationary surface using appropriate mounting hardware (not included).
+A mounting template is included on the back of this guide. - At least 3 feet from large metal objects or appliances, as these items may interfere with the signal consistency (1C).

-To mount the Fence Transmitter, screw the mounting bracket onto a stationary surface such as a wall, and slide the Fence Transmitter onto the bracket.
 Once you have mounted the Fence Transmitter, the Boundary Wire must exit the building.
-This can be accomplished via a window or through a 1/8" hole drilled through the wall.
+This can be accomplished via a window or through a 1/8 in. hole drilled through the wall.
 Ensure the drill path is clear of any utilities.
 Make sure the Boundary Wire is not cut off or pinched by a window, door, or garage door, as this can damage it over time.